 Dr. Philippe Bégin received the CSACI Early Career Award for “showing dedication to our specialty through his contribution to the CSACI.”

-Dr. Bégin was AllerGen’s first Emerging Clinician-Scientist Research Fellow; during his fellowship, he worked at Stanford University with Dr. Kari Nadeau, who is internationally recognized for her work on oral immunotherapy (OIT) for the treatment of food allergy.
+Dr. Bégin was AllerGen’s second Emerging Clinician-Scientist Research Fellow; during his fellowship, he worked at Stanford University with Dr. Kari Nadeau, who is internationally recognized for her work on oral immunotherapy (OIT) for the treatment of food allergy.
 Dr. Bégin has since established himself as a productive clinician-scientist at the University of Montreal and Sainte-Justine Hospital, and recently established an OIT clinic in Montreal.
 Read more about Dr. Bégin’s work on the ByeByeAllergies.ca blog.

 Dr. Edmond Chan was presented the Jerry Dolovich Award for “demonstrating excellence in clinical work, teaching, and research, and serving as a leader and role model in our specialty.”